 Common page elements that influence both SEO and UX

-Page titles and (sub)headings
+Page titles and headings

 Conclusion: SEO and UX go hand in hand

-I think it’s fair to say that almost all optimization you do for your users (UX) has a positive effect on your SEO.
-This applies the other way around as well: if you deliver a poor user experience, you might see this reflected in the search result pages!
-Obviously, the impact of that effect may differ from optimization to optimization.
+As you can see, there are many areas where SEO and UX meet.
+It’s probably fair to say that almost every optimization that benefits your users (UX) will also have a positive effect on your SEO.
+And it’s the other way around too!
+If you deliver a poor user experience, you might see this reflected in the search result pages.
+Obviously, the impact may differ from optimization to optimization.
 But SEO and UX are clearly a great match in our larger concept of holistic SEO!